A proposed standard

 What this project cannot pretend.

-The biggest lever for AI's footprint is supply-side — siting, PPAs, grid decarbonization.
-Greener Hours operates on a derivative lever: user-facing legibility pressuring the supply side.
+The biggest lever for AI's footprint is supply-side: siting, PPAs, grid decarbonization.
+Greener Hours operates on a derivative lever: user-facing visibility pressuring the supply side.
 The bet is contestable; the HTTPS analog suggests the pattern works, but the timeline is uncertain.

 Open standards get captured.
 Three guardrails: an open-source reference implementation, third-party verification of disclosure claims, and an anti-rebound layer that surfaces total consumption alongside efficiency.
 None is sufficient alone.

-The sharpest midterm critique, addressed structurally: Tier 1 is not a behavior tool.
+The sharpest critique I got at midterm, and the answer is structural, not defensive: Tier 1 is not a behavior tool.
 Behavior change happens at Tier 2 (a one-click default) and Tier 3 (institutional decisions).
-Tier 1's job is legibility that creates supply-side pressure.
+Tier 1's job is to make the cost visible, and visible costs create supply-side pressure.

 When compute disclosure becomes a normal procurement field.

-EU AI Act or California SB 253 references the spec — the mandate moment.
+- 1Regulatory EU AI Act or California SB 253 references the spec: the mandate moment.